Having clean air to breathe protects our wellbeing and keeps us healthy. We want the air in our borough to be clean in order to avoid health problems

 Solihull Clean Air Strategy

-The strategy explains how the Council will endeavour to improve air quality across the borough over the next five years.
+The strategy explains how the we will improve air quality across the borough over the next five years.

 Pollutants mainly come from human activities such as road traffic, building heating, industry and burning fuel.
 Some come from natural sources such as wind-blown dust and decomposing organic matter.

 Air pollution has an impact on everyone living and working in our borough.
 However, it is the most vulnerable people such as children, older people and those with heart and respiratory conditions who feel the effects most.

 People living near busy roads are exposed to higher levels of road traffic pollution.
 If you have a long term health condition or live on a busy road you can find your local air pollution forecast and associated health advice on the Defra website.